istreight/eggbeatr/README.md

 For the application to evaluate the input values properly, the values are expected to follow these conventions:

 * Instructor: At least one of uppercase or lowercase letters, followed by uppercase or lowercase letters or spaces.
-* Time: Two numbers, 1 to 12 and 0 to 59, seperated by a colon.
+* Time: Two numbers, 1 to 12 and 0 to 59, separated by a colon.
 * Duration: Any integer value greater than 10.

 Any value not following these conventions will have an error notification displayed.